daominah/age_of_empires_ror_hd/README.md

 Shared changes are applied to all civilizations:

 - [x] Writing's Research Time reduced to 30s (previously 60s).
-- [x] Wheel (TechID 28) is available for all (previously disabled for Persian and Macedonian).
+- [x] Wheel (TechID 28) is available for all civilizations (previously disabled for Persian and Macedonian).
-- [x] Coinage (TechID 30) is available for all (previously disabled for Egyptian, Palmyran, Persian, Shang and Sumerian).
+- [x] Coinage (TechID 30) is available for all civilizations (previously disabled for Egyptian, Palmyran, Persian, Shang and Sumerian).
 - [ ] Heavy Transport is available for all (previously disabled for Assyrian, Babylonian, Choson, Hittite, Palmyran, Shang and Sumerian).

 ##### Engine limitations